 The Group is committed to the principles of good corporate governance, and strives to integrate corporate social responsibility into its business strategy and management approach.

-The ESG Report of the Group prepared in accordance with Appendix 20 to the GEM Listing Rules will be published before 30 September 2021.
+The ESG Report of the Group will be prepared and published in accordance with Appendix 20 to the GEM Listing Rules.

 Charitable Donations